 As a self-employed person or self-employed person, you can also apply to become liable for insurance in the unemployment insurance.

 Provided all required documents are complete, processing your application usually takes between a few days and 12 weeks.
 (1 to 12 weeks)

-- For craft or trade professions:
+- for trades or trades-related professions:

-- A capital requirements and financing plan
+- a capital requirement and financing plan,

-- Turnover and profitability forecasts
+- a turnover and profitability forecast